kconger/android-serial-gps-driver/README.md

 Notes:
 * If using a USB device make sure you have the necessary kernel modules loaded or built in to the kernel.
 * Make sure the permissions on your device file are correct

-Donate:
-If you find any of this useful and want to show appreciation see below:

-PayPal: keith.conger@gmail.com
-Bitcoin: 1Pg54vVnaLxNsziA6cy9CTefoEG5iAm9Uh